 Advent Calendars, a Countdown to Christmas

-Several legends exist about their origins but it's thought the first Advent Calendars were in 19th Century Germany's Protestant region, where devout families marked each day of December until "Heiligabend" with a chalk line drawn onto a door or wall.
+As to their origins there are several legends, but it's thought the first Advent Calendars came about in 19th Century Germany's Protestant region, where devout families marked each day to "Heiligabend" with a chalk line drawn on a door, or wall.

-Which is rather a long way from some 1.75 meter high Advent calendars sold these days, with their twenty four doors opening onto everything from designer sunglasses to photos of 8.5 meter speedboats that, for obvious reasons, do not fit.
+A long way from some 1.75 meter (5 feet) high Advent calendars these days.
+Million dollar Adventskalender, opening onto everything from designer sunglasses to photos of 8.5 meter (28 feet) speedboats, which don't quite fit behind their doors.

-By the late 1800's the chalk lines had developed into a painted poster or card with twenty four windows opening onto a biblical verse or religious scene, while families had also begun creating their own calendars.
+By the late 1800's chalk lines had developed into a painted poster or card with its twenty four windows opening onto a biblical verse, or religious scene, while families also began creating their own calendars.

-However the first mass printed Advent Calendar is thought to have been one with tiny colored pictures that could be stuck each day onto a cardboard base, which was produced in 1908 Munich by Gerhard Lang, a pastor's son born in Maulbronn, a village in Southern Germany's Black Forest.
+The first mass printed Advent calendar is thought to have had tiny colored pictures, one to be stuck onto its cardboard base each day, and was produced in 1908 Munich by Gerhard Lang.
+A pastor's son born in Maulbronn, a village in Southern Germany's Black Forest.

-During Gerhard's childhood his mother had made him calendars with twenty four small boxes attached to a board, each carrying a sweet biscuit or small candle to mark the days to Christmas Eve, and he developed this idea beginning a new and popular Advent tradition in Germany.
+During his childhood Gerhard's mother made him calendars to mark the days of Advent; twenty four small boxes attached to a board, each holding a sweet biscuit or small candle to mark the days to Christmas Eve.

-There were thirty different styles of calendar with little doors or small attached bags, containing pictures of the nativity, bible extracts or candy.
+He developed this idea, beginning a new Advent tradition in Germany, and eventually produced thirty different styles of calendar: with little doors, or small attached bags, containing pictures of the nativity, bible extracts or candy.

-World War II brought an end to the custom, cardboard was rationed and the celebration of advent was not followed as it had been.
-Gerhard Lang's business closed and it was not until 1946 that a commercial tradition was restarted in the US zone of post war Germany by Richard Sellmer, who worked in the living room of his Stuttgart home.
+World War II ended the custom as cardboard was rationed, and Advent not celebrated as it had been.
+Gerhard Lang's business closed, and it was not until 1946 that a commercial tradition restarted in the US zone of post war Germany; by Richard Sellmer working in the living room of his Stuttgart home.

-President Eisenhower bought some calendars for his grandchildren in the early 1950's when the idea was made part of charitable business cooperation in the USA, while the custom itself regained popularity throughout Germany and began to spread worldwide.
-With chocolates or sweets being added behind the calendar windows by the end of the 1950's.
+US President Eisenhower bought some calendars for his grandchildren in the early 1950's, when the idea was part of charitable business cooperation in the USA, and the custom also regained popularity throughout Germany then began to spread worldwide.
+By the end of the 1950's there were chocolates or sweets behind the calendar windows.

-Many German towns feature a Walking Advent Calendar where one painted and themed window on individual buildings is illuminated each day, until all twenty four decorate the dark streets, while in other towns and cities the Town Hall itself becomes an Advent calendar when each evening another window decorated by school children or artists is revealed.
+Many German towns feature a Walking Advent Calendar, where a painted and themed window on individual buildings is illuminated each day until twenty four decorate the dark streets; while in other towns and cities the Town Hall itself becomes an Advent calendar, with a window decorated by school children or artists revealed every evening.

-Gengenbach, a beautiful medieval town of half timbered buildings and cobbled streets in southwest Germany's Black Forest, has perhaps the largest of these giant Advent calendars featured on twenty four of its pink baroque Town Hall's front windows.
+The pink baroque Town Hall in Gengenbach, a beautiful medieval town of half timbered buildings and cobbled streets in southwest Germany's Black Forest, has the largest of these giant Advent calendars.

-But almost certainly the most treasured of the Advent calendars are the ones that are brought out from the Christmas decoration box and filled with small surprises each year.
+But almost certainly the most treasured Advent calendars are the ones brought out from the Christmas decoration box and filled with small surprises each year.

-Handmade designs created while children are small, and most often with their help, handed down through the generations or bought from a Weihnachtsmarkt, a Christmas market, and treasured for their memories, they contribute to the feeling of tradition, continuation and charm that is a German Christmas.
+Handmade designs created while children are small, and most often with their help, handed down through the generations or bought from a Weihnachtsmarkt and treasured for their memories, they contribute to the feeling of tradition, continuation and charm that is a German Christmas.

 Have a wonderful "Adventszeit".

 Wooden Advent Calendar dawanda.com - Adventskalender am Rathaus von Gengenbach, the largest Advent calendar in the world, Alt Rathaus, old Town Hall in Gengenbach, in the Black Forest, Baden-Wuerttemberg, photographer Dieter Wissing, via Kultur-und Tourismus GmbH stadt-gengenbach.de - Crafted Calendar by wunderbare-enkel.de - 1950's calendar by Sellmer Verlag